wftutorials/aspnetmvctutorial/README.md

 }
 ```

-We return the `Content` based on the `id` if it exists.
+We show our results using the `Content` function based on the `id` if it exists.
 Let see the results.

 If it exists we have